Angular Button Overview

 </span>

-We can allow the user to choose the display density of the igxButton
+We can allow the user to choose the size of the igxButton

 , and then use the igxButtonGroup